josephbk117/AstralRaytracer/README.md

 # Astral Raytracer
-A semi decent toy raytracer
+A semi decent toy raytracer that is cross platform